 Any safeguarding concerns in the school should be made aware to the Designated Person for Child Protection or the Deputy Designated Person.

-Designated Safeguarding Lead is Mr Craig Bailey (Assistant Headteacher)
+Designated Safeguarding Lead is Mr C Bailey (Deputy Headteacher)

 We aim to educate students on the dangers of radicalisation by supporting their personal development and building trusting relationships that enable them to discuss ideas.